-If you need an engine-indepent API, use transform_stream() or transform_file() instead transform_links(tree, uritransform)
+If you need an engine-indepent API, use transform_stream() or transform_file() instead transform_stream (instream, depth, parameters=None, uritransform=None) Accepts a file-like object, returns a file-like object.

 - indata The document to be transformed - depth (int) The directory nesting level, compared to documentroot - parameters (dict) Any parameters that should be provided to the template - uritransform (callable) A function, when called with an URI, returns a transformed URI/URL (such as the relative path to a static file) used when transforming to files used for static offline use.